 Improving your eating habits offers an easy way to boost your immune system and decrease your risk of developing diabetes, high blood pressure and other chronic conditions and diseases.
-The family practice physicians at Argyle Family Practice in Argyle, TX, Drs.
-Christopher Hughes and William Musgrave, can help you embrace healthy eating, lose weight and manage chronic conditions.
+The family practice physicians at Argyle Family Practice in Argyle, TX, Dr. William Musgrave, can help you embrace healthy eating, lose weight and manage chronic conditions.

 Have you tried these healthy eating habits?

 Healthy eating doesn't have to involve drastic or expensive changes to your diet.
 In fact, trying a few of these tips will help you improve the way you eat:

 - Follow Healthy Eating Plate Recommendations: The Healthy Eating Plate is an easy-to-understand system that helps you make smart food choices.
 Every time you eat, fill half of your plate with vegetables and fruit; 1/4 with proteins like fish, chicken or beans; and the remaining 1/4 with whole grains, like barley, quinoa, brown rice and whole-wheat pasta.

 - Make Water Your Beverage of Choice: Sugary beverages add extra calories that may increase your weight and raise your risk of type 2 diabetes, heart disease and cavities.
 Water is a much healthier beverage than fruit juice, soda and other drinks high in sugar.